redhat-mw-demos/microsweeper-quarkus/README.md

-# Red Hat Microsweeper demo with Quarkus on Azure Red Hat OpenShift (ARO)
+# Red Hat Microsweeper Demo with Quarkus on Azure Red Hat OpenShift (ARO)

 This demo uses a number of cloud technologies to implement a simple game from the earlier days of computing: Minesweeper!